JulioOrdonezV/Telegram-checklist-bot/README.md

 # Installation

+use composer to install the slim framework\\
+composer require slim/slim\\
-use composer to install the slim framework composer require slim/slim copy the index php file to the directory you just installed slim use the botfather to create your bot, get the API key and inserted in the code also you need to setup your bot's webhook to point to your web service
+copy the index php file to the directory where you just installed slim\\
+use the botfather to create your bot, get the API key and inserted in the code\\
+also you need to setup your bot's webhook to point to your web service\\